-4.7 Retention bonuses
+5.7 Retention Bonuses

-On an extraordinary basis, in view of retaining key figures - other than Key Personnel - from the market, specific one-off treatments may also be agreed where there are motivated, documented reasons relating to the retention of personnel (retention bonus).
-Such retention bonuses are paid no earlier than the end of the predetermined period or occurrence of the established event and, while not linked to performance objectives, consist of forms of variable remuneration and are thus are subject to all rules applicable such forms, including those on the limit on the ratio of variable to fixed remuneration and ex-ante and ex-post correction mechanisms (e.g., in the event of conduct not in keeping with laws, regulations, the articles of association or any codes of ethics or conduct applicable to the Bank).

-Retention bonuses cannot be used to indemnify personnel against a reduction or absence of variable remuneration due to ex-ante and ex-post correction mechanisms, nor may they lead to a situation in which total variable remuneration is no longer linked to the performance of the individual, the single business unit or the bank and the group to which it belongs.
+On an extraordinary basis, in view of retaining key figures from the market, specific one-off treatments may also be agreed where there are motivated, documented reasons relating to the retention of personnel (retention bonus).
+Such retention bonuses are paid no earlier than the end of the predetermined period or occurrence of the established event and, while not linked to performance objectives, consist of forms of variable remuneration and are thus are subject to all rules applicable such forms, including those on the limit on the ratio of variable to fixed remuneration and ex ante and ex post correction mechanisms (e.g., in the event of conduct not in keeping with laws, regulations, the articles of association or any codes of ethics or conduct applicable to the Bank).
+Retention bonuses cannot be used to indemnify personnel against a reduction or absence of variable remuneration due to ex ante and ex post correction mechanisms, nor may they lead to a situation in which total variable remuneration is no longer linked to the performance of the individual, the single business unit or the bank and the group to which it belongs.
 Multiple retention bonuses cannot be paid to the same staff member, except in exceptional, appropriately justified cases (i.e., retention bonuses are paid at different times and there are specific reasons for paying each of them).

-5. Other Features of the Remuneration System
+Other Features of the Remuneration System

-5.1 Term of contracts, advance notice and indemnity mechanisms in the event of early termination of the relationship
+6.1 Term of Contracts, Advance Notice and Indemnity Mechanisms in the Event of Early Termination of the Relationship